ArnaudBelcour/liasis/README.rst

 Three class are present:

 #.
 PandasBasedEnrichmentAnalysis: to peform a Singular Enrichment Analysis on a pandas dataframe.
 #.
-GOEnrichmentAnalysis: to perform a Singular Enrichment Analysis on GO terms.
+AnnotationEnrichmentAnalysis: to perform a Singular Enrichment Analysis on GO terms.
 #.
 EnrichmentAnalysisExperimental: to perform a Singular Enrichment Analysis on everything with SgoF multiple testing correction.

 Right now the analysis take two input files but it will accept pandas dataframe,